-Or, at the very least, they knew it meant they'd be able to work from home Tuesday, if their jobs allowed.
+Or, at the very least, they know it means they can work from home, if their jobs allow.

 This, of course, is not an option available to everyone, especially people who provide essential services, like health care workers, firefighters, and police officers.
 But even in some instances, where a person's job isn't vital to maintaining the very fabric of society, those workers still trek their way to their workplaces.

-While PhillyVoicehas had me trapped in its offices for two years writing 24/7 someone please come save me graciously gave us all the option to work from home, I strapped on my snow boots, bundled up in layers and made the 1 1/2-mile hike from my apartment into our Center City office before daybreak Tuesday.
+has had me trapped in its offices for two years writing 24/7 someone please come save me graciously gave us all the option to work from home during a recent storm, I strapped on my snow boots, bundled up in layers and made the 1 1/2-mile hike from my apartment into our Center City office before daybreak.

 Knowing I wouldn't be alone, I've prepared the essentials needed for a snow day spent in my cubicle.
 Enjoy: